F-1 Student Visa Responsibilities

 F-1 visa students are admitted to the U.S. for Duration of Status (D/S), which is defined as:

-- the time during which are pursuing a full-course of study and making normal progress toward completing your requirements; plus
+- the time during which you are pursuing a full-course of study and making normal progress toward completing your requirements; plus

 - the time you may be working in authorized practical training after you complete your studies (if you qualify and are so authorized); plus